f-banda/NFL-Data-Visualization/README.md

 large for observable so I had to further filter out the data outside of observable which I did by

-simply filtering the data through a simple C++ program I made, which is shown below (Figure 1).
+simply filtering the data through a simple C++ program I made.

-The variable *dezarray* being an array of gameId’s.

-Figure 1

 **Data Questions:**